Mia06-coder/requirement-analysis/README.md

 3. **Ensures Stakeholder Satisfaction**
    Involving users and stakeholders during requirement gathering guarantees the final solution addresses real needs, increasing satisfaction and usability.

+## 🛠️ Key Activities in Requirement Analysis

+The Requirement Analysis phase consists of several key activities that ensure a thorough understanding of what the software system should achieve:

+- **Requirement Gathering**
+  Involves collecting information from stakeholders, users, and business documents to understand the needs of the system.

+- **Requirement Elicitation**
+  Focuses on drawing out the actual requirements through techniques such as interviews, surveys, observations, and brainstorming sessions.

+   **Requirement Documentation**
+  Organises and records the collected requirements in a clear, structured format, often in Software Requirement Specification (SRS) documents.

+- **Requirement Analysis and Modeling**
+  Involves evaluating the gathered data, identifying gaps or conflicts, and using visual models like use case diagrams to represent system behaviour.

+- **Requirement Validation**
+  Ensures the documented requirements are accurate, complete, and approved by all stakeholders before proceeding to design and development.